RRafiee/XHMM/README.md

-# XHMM
+# XHMM (eXome-Hidden Markov Model)
+# Discovery of copy number variations (CNVs) from exome read depth using XHMM (eXome-Hidden Markov Model)

-# Call copy number variation (CNV) from next-generation sequencing data, where exome capture was used (or targeted sequencing, more generally).
+Call copy number variation (CNV) from next-generation sequencing data, where exome capture was used (or targeted sequencing, more generally).

 ################################# Input ###################################